Arnab-Sarker/aaaa/index.md

 I am a PhD scholar working in the field of Neutrino Phenomenlogy and Application of Machine learning in HEP experiments.
+Other than doing research, I can be found enjoying anime shows, reading books and rarely painting.
+In short, anything that keeps me sane.
 You can find my CV below.

 >### Education